The Cost of Abandoning Myself to Belong

 I would find myself drawn to people I was really taken by.
 People who had something about them that I admired or even felt a little envious of.
 And without fully realizing it, connection would start to blur with something else.
 It felt like closeness, but underneath it I was trying to find a sense of home in them.

 I would mirror them.
-I thought if I could understand the formula of who they were, I could emanate that and finally feel whole.
+I thought if I could understand the formula of who they were, I could embody that and finally feel whole.
 At first, those connections felt strong.
 There was a sense of closeness that felt real.
 But over time, something would start to feel off.
 I would feel unfulfilled, agitated, or resentful, even though on paper the friendship looked good.

-To belong to yourself first, before anyone or anything else.
+To belong to yourself first.

 I feel at home in myself now.
 I feel warmth toward my decisions, even the ones that lead to hard moments.
 I feel connected to my life in a way that I didn’t before.
 I don’t feel like I have anything to prove anymore.
 I just really love my life.
 And I think a big part of that is that I finally love the person living it.